ImogenHay/COM3014-Group14-Event-Management-App/Auth-service/README.md

 # Authentication Microservice
 Authenticates users for Event Management App.
 Built using NodeJS, express, yarn and MongoDB.
 Full list of dependencies in package.json.

+If service wants to be run then yarn run start should be used

 ### Development Scripts:
 - **`yarn install`** - install project dependencies
 - **`yarn run start`** - starts the Express server by running the JavaScript file located at src/app.js.